Content Translator

 importFrom String

 With the default plugin configuration, the import process will only allow copying content from the default language to secondary languages.
 Not the other way around.
 This protects the content of the default language from being overwritten.
-The Panel section will indicate that importing from secondary languages is disabled:
+That's why in the default language only the → All Languages button is rendered:

 Kirby Tools section preview